greggJmnz/therapease/docs/SMS_INTEGRATION.md

-# 📱 SMS Integration with Vonage - TherapEase
+# 📱 SMS Integration with PhilSMS - TherapEase

 ## Overview

-TherapEase now includes SMS notification capabilities powered by Vonage's SMS API.
+TherapEase now includes SMS notification capabilities powered by PhilSMS API.
 This integration allows the system to send automated SMS reminders for appointments only.

 ## 🚀 Features